 What is FFA?

 FFA is an intracurricular student organization for those interested in agriculture and leadership.
 It is one of the three components of agricultural education: FFA, Supervised Agricultural Experiences, and Classroom Instruction.
 FFA develops members' potential and helps them discover their talent through hands-on experiences, which gives members the tools to achieve real-world success.
-FFA membership is open to students aged 12-21 enrolled in an agricultural education course.
+FFA membership is open to students in grades 5-12 and college enrolled in an agricultural education course.
 Tennessee FFA activities occur on the chapter, regional, and state levels.

 Tennessee FFA is comprised of:

 - The Tennessee FFA Association-The 32,000 student-members and 247 chapters led by the Tennessee FFA State Officer Team.

 - The Tennessee FFA Alumni and Supporters-The Alumni functions as a supportive resource to Tennessee FFA members at the state and local level.